 Why Are All of These So Great?

-Your Country Needs You is eye-catching and is probably one of the first examples of a meme.
+Your Country Needs You is probably one of the first examples of a meme.
 It sticks with the viewer long afterwards and was obviously powerful due to its success.
 The fact it has been used time and time again for other campaigns means it deserves its place in the top recruitment campaigns of all time.

 There’s actually a lot that companies can take from these ads and use in their own campaigns.

 Mainly how to appeal to your ideal candidates, and how to discourage the people you don’t want to apply.